Questions To Ask When Touring a Potential Assisted Living Facility

 5. What Kind of Meal Services Do You Offer?

-6. What Type of Activities Are Available?
+6. What Types of Activities Are Available?

-7. What Type of Voice Do Your Residents Have?
+7. How Much Say Do Residents Have?

 8. What Role Does Family Play?

-9. How Do You Track Resident Happiness?
+9. How Do You Track Residents’ Happiness?

 Ask to see a sample of the survey.
 If possible, meet with current residents to get an idea of how much they enjoy their home.